ankitrajbiswal/Web-Browser-usingJAVA/CONTRIBUTING.md

 Scan through our [existing issues](https://github.com/ankitrajbiswal/Web-Browser-usingJAVA/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See [Labels](https://github.com/ankitrajbiswal/Web-Browser-usingJAVA/labels) for more information.

-### Make Changes
+### Make Changes according to your wish

 ### Commit your update

-Commit the changes once you are happy with them.
+Commit the changes till you are happy with them.

 Once you are ready with your changes, don't forget to self review to quicken the review process :zap:.

 ### Pull Request

 When you're done making the changes, open a pull request, often referred to as a PR.
-- Fill out the "Ready for review" template so I can review your PR.
+- Fill out the "Ready for review" template so I can review your Pull Request.
 This template helps reviewers understand your changes and the purpose of your pull request.
 - Don't forget to link PR to issue ,if you are solving one.
 - Enable the checkbox to allow maintainer edits, so the branch can be updated for a merge.
 Once you submit your PR, I will review your proposal.